Being Bitten but cannot see any Bugs?

 Scabies are a highly contagious skin condition which can be treated with over-the-counter remedies from your local pharmacist.
 If not sure ask your doctor to do a skin scraping and indentify the mites with a microscope.

 Scabies rash: burrow-like bumps which are tunnels created by female scabies mites for laying eggs

 Dermatitis Herpetiformis is a very itchy and blistering skin rash resembling Chicken Pox and Shingles (although it is not contagious).
 It usually concentrates on the elbows, knees, scalp and buttocks.
-This rash is usually caused by an allergy to gluten.
+This rash is usually caused by an allergy to gluten for nonceliac people.

 Urticaria or “Hives” is a skin rash resulting in pale red and raised itchy bumps which can be mistaken for insect bites.
 This includes allergies to enzyme-based detergents, a new shampoo, pet shampoo, washing powder & fabric softeners, creams, soaps, deodorants, perfumes.
 Urticaria can also be caused by a food allergy, pollens and molds, or even autoimmune diseases, viral infections, sunlight or frictions.
 A dermatologist should be consulted to identify and resolve the source of Urticaria.

 Shingles is a viral infection caused by the varicella zoster virus (same virus causes chickenpox).
 People usually have fever, nerve symptoms of pain, burning and itching before the rash appears, consisting of red spots.
 These spots will then turn into small, fluid-filled blisters and dry up after pprox.
 8 days.

 Shingles: develop in a band or strip along a particular nerve.